h2oai/sparkling-water/DEVEL.md

 ---
 <a name="DataShare"></a>
 ### Data Sharing
-Sparkling Water enables transformation between different types of RDDs and H2O's DataFrame, and vice versa.
+Sparkling Water enables transformation between different types of RDDs and H2O's H2OFrame, and vice versa.

  ![Data Sharing](images/DataShare.png)

-When converting from DataFrame to RDD, a wrapper is created around the H2O DataFrame to provide an RDD-like API.
-In this case, no data is duplicated; instead, the data is served directly from then underlying DataFrame.
+When converting from H2OFrame to RDD, a wrapper is created around the H2O H2OFrame to provide an RDD-like API.
+In this case, no data is duplicated; instead, the data is served directly from then underlying H2OFrame.

-Converting in the opposite direction (from RDD to DataFrame) introduces data duplication, since it transfers data from RDD storage into DataFrame.
-However, data stored in DataFrame is heavily compressed.
+Converting in the opposite direction (from RDD to H2OFrame) introduces data duplication, since it transfers data from RDD storage into H2OFrame.
+However, data stored in H2OFrame is heavily compressed.

 TODO: estimation of overhead